 I’m also a fan of the more traditional shingled beach house on Long Island in Something’s Gotta Give where the huge white kitchen seduces the eye with its array of storage cabinets and expansive island; and the over-the-top Tuscan mansion in Holiday (built in 1929 by well known San Marino, California architect Wallace Neff for his own family) where the master bedroom mimics the presidential suite in a five star hotel.
 Seeing such films again — while paying closer attention to design details this time — is an enjoyable way to research what you want in a home.

 It’s a classic ranch house form: the simple strong shape of the hip roof and generous veranda create a memorable image of life on the range.
 Here’s a variation from Houseplans (Plan 81-101) that combines the hip and the gable.
-You can find many other variations by browsing through our Collections.
+You can find many other variations by browsing through our Ranch House Style Collection.

 This sort of house suits a rural setting and conjures images of horses tied up to the posts while their riders relax on the porch.
 A seductive summer idyll, and something to ponder as you dig into the popcorn.